lxl-max/image-segmentation/README.md

 # Image-segmentation

 ## Project name

-ROI Selection and Classical Image Segmentation with Comparative Analysis
+### ROI Selection and Classical Image Segmentation with Comparative Analysis

-Mu Li
 ## What the project does
 Implement four classical segmentation algorithums: Otsu Thresholding, K-Means Algorithum, Contour Detection, and Watershed Algorithum.
 Using these algorithums, user can select a Region of Interest (ROI) or multiple ROIs of a sample image by drawing a rectangle with the mouse on the image.